oldu73/doc/docs/docker/10-compose-services.md

 }
 ```

-No need to specify port for api because inside stack (network), not from a host point of view, it's listenning on default http port ('80').
+No need to specify port for api because inside stack (network), not from a host point of view, it's listening on default http port ('80').

 Among HTTP standards, by default some 'headers' called 'hop-by-hop' aren't passed by proxy to server and then avoid live reload to work.